UMM-CSci-3601/revised-angular-tutorial/README.md

 ### Create a `product-list` component

+We added a spec that required an `app-product-list` element.
+This failed.

+We then generated the component:

+- `ng generate component product-list`

 As well as creating the component, we also need to route the default path to the `product-list` component.
 This requires adding this bit of code to `app.module.ts`:

 ```typescript